 A brief introductory overview of the environmental dimensions of Libya’s conflict, with facts, figures and further reading.

 The fragmentation of Libya and its descent into civil war, which began following the 2011 uprisings and NATO intervention, has had as yet unquantified consequences for its environment.
-Islamic State has targeted oil infrastructure and urban areas have seen severe damage with governmental collapse resulting in the loss of environmental oversight and basic services.
+Islamic State targeted oil infrastructure and urban areas have seen severe damage with governmental collapse resulting in the loss of environmental oversight and basic services.
+Read the Libya briefing.

 Contrary to other armed groups in Libya, the strategy behind the Islamic State’s attacks on oil facilities this week is not purely military.
 It is also part of a wider strategy calling for the disruption of the oil industry, not only to affect opposing regimes but also western society and the global economy.

 Some interesting sessions here for those following environmental issues in #Iraq, #Libya, #OPT, #Syria and #Yemen.